hmvh

 Legacy moderator since 2007, "voter" since the ruckus that came with v4.

 Here for the database, its use(r)s and their entertainment value.
 I fix things and remove shit.
-Selectively beliggerent and always out of gum.
+Always outta gum.

 Bear with me if I do not reply to all messages as there are other responsibilities that pay the rent.
 Your messages will be read, mistakes will be fixed, issues will be addressed -- but there are no guarantees on their immediacy.
 Fan mail will get collected.
 Random MP3 requests will not be entertained.